AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 # Investigation-on-Sorting-Speed-Based-on-Dataset-Characterisitics
 # What is this project about?
-This project attempts to test algorithms based on the size and nature (sorted or unsorted) of the dataset.
+This project attempts to test sorting algorithms based on the size and nature (sorted or unsorted) of the dataset.

 # Which algorithms were tested?
 * Merge Sort